rawlingsr/blog/README.md

 # My website

-You can run this site locally, as long.
+You can run this site locally.
 I have only tested installing the dependencies and running the site with pnpm, so I recommend you do the same.